mesonbuild/meson/docs/markdown/Syntax.md

 ### Foreach with a dictionary

 Here's an example of you could iterate a set of components that should be compiled in according to some configuration.
+This uses a [dictionary][dictionaries], which is available since 0.47.0.

 ```meson
 components = {